Integrated Pest Management

 Integrated Pest Management (IPM) is an interdisciplinary concentration of study in Entomology, Plant Pathology and Weed Science.
 Effective management of pest problems requires a broad base of knowledge in the pest disciplines and practical field experience.
 The Integrated Pest Management concentration features a strong core of courses in the three pest disciplines (entomology, plant pathology and weed science); a strong background in biological and physical sciences; and practical training through an internship.
 The curriculum is designed to meet the needs of students who wish to enter a career immediately upon graduation or pursue advanced degrees.
 A range of electives allow students to personalize their degree program for careers in crop production, agri-business, natural resource management, and/or graduate studies preparation.
-Graduates are well prepared for employment with industry; state and federal research, extension and regulatory agencies; private agricultural consulting firms; farmer's cooperatives; nurseries, home and garden centers; greenhouse plant production; and corporate farms.
+Graduates are well prepared for employment with industry; state and federal research; extension and regulatory agencies; private agricultural consulting firms; farmer's cooperatives; nurseries, home and garden centers; greenhouse plant production; and corporate farms.
 The Integrated Pest Management curriculum is in the Agronomy major.

 Occupational Outlook Handbook: Integrated pest management is equivalent to an agricultural scientists.
-The median annual wage for agricultural scientists was $62,910 in May 2017.
-Overall employment of agricultural scientists is projected to grow 7 percent from 2016 to 2026, about as fast as the average for all occupations.
+The median annual wage for agricultural scientists was $68,830 in May 2020.
+Overall employment of agricultural scientists is projected to grow 9 percent from 2020 to 2030, about as fast as the average for all occupations.
 Employment of agricultural scientists is projected to grow as research into agricultural production methods and techniques continues.